Encharted Cook

 Zucchini finely shredded with a box grater.

-This recipe requires two cups of shredded zucchini, which is approximately three 6-inch squashes.
+This recipe requires two cups of shredded/grated zucchini, which is approximately equivalent to three medium zucchinis, or about three 6-inch squashes.
 The zucchini should be fresh, firm to the touch, and dark green.
 Wash and dry the zucchini well before shredding them.
+There is no need to peel them.

 I then measure the shredded zucchini by packing it into a two-cup measuring cup.